-Farmers' protest: Agriculture minister tells farmers govt committed to talks, welcomes feedback
+Farmers' protest: Government has given a written reply on minutes of meeting to the farmers

 "If the government doesn't accept our demand, we will continue our agitation", said Harjinder Singh Tanda, state chief of Azad Kisan Sangharsh Committee.

 Earlier on Saturday, an All India Kisan Sabha official said only repealing of the new farm laws will end the stalemate.
+Notably, farmer leaders, present at the meet, have food that they had carried to the venue.

+A Kar Sewa vehicle that carried food for them arrived here earlier today.
+They had got their own food even during 4th round of talks on Dec 3.

 Ahead of the crucial meeting with protesting farmer organisations, Union Ministers, including Rajnath Singh and Amit Shah, met Prime Minister Narendra Modi to deliberate over proposals likely to be made to the agitating groups.